craylton/craylton.github.io/blog/ad-ban.md

 It sounds almost surreal — maybe even a little utopian.
 But what would that world actually look like?

 This isn’t just a whimsical daydream.
 I’ve long been uncomfortable with the role advertising plays in our lives.
-I always recommend using ad blockers, and I avoid installing apps that rely on ads to function.
+I always recommend using ad blockers, and I avoid installing apps that rely on ads.
 Over time, I’ve found myself wondering: what if we just banned it altogether?
-The more I think about it, the more it seems not only feasible, but ideal.
+The more I think about it, the more it seems not only feasible, but in some ways ideal.

-Surprisingly, when I suggest it to other people, it's usually met with a lot of resistance.
+Surprisingly, when I suggest this to other people, it's usually met with a lot of resistance.
 - "What about the content creators?
-All your favourite influencers wouldn't be able to create entertainment any more!"
+All your favourite influencers wouldn't be able to create entertainment anymore!"
 - "Television basically runs on ads - banning ads would be basically banning television!"
 - "Marketing is a huge industry, think about how many people would lose their jobs!"
 - "Small businesses rely heavily on adverts.
 If they can't advertise themselves, they'd cease to exist!"